 Our contributions are twofold.
 First, we provide a theoretical foundation for the development of program analysis and transformation techniques that can automatically add kill and keep instructions to a program.
 In particular, we prove basic theorems that provide conditions under which kill and keep instructions can be inserted into program code, such that the resulting performance, measured as the hit rate, is guaranteed to be as good as or better than the original program run using the standard LRU policy.
-Second, we develop algorithms based on this theory that, given an arbitrary program, determine when to perform software-assisted replacement, i.e., when to insert either a kill or keep instruction.
-Empirical evidence is provided that shows that performance and predictability (worst-case performace) can be improved for many programs.
+Second, we develop a compiler algorithm based on this theory that, given an arbitrary program, determines when to perform software-assisted replacement, i.e., when to insert either a kill or keep instruction.
+Empirical evidence is provided that shows that performance and predictability (worst-case performance) can be improved for many programs.

 The remainder of the paper is organized as follows.
 In Section 2, we describe related work in software-controlled caches.
 In Section 3, we describe our overall strategy for performance improvement.
-We present our theoretical results in Section 4; these provide the foundation for the trace-based and compiler-based algorithms described in Section 6.
-Preliminary experimental results are presented in Section 7.
-We provide conclusions and discuss ongoing work in Section 8.
+We present our theoretical results in Section 4 that provide the foundation for the compiler algorithm described in Section 5.
+Preliminary experimental results are presented in Section 6.
+We provide conclusions and discuss ongoing work in Section 7.